 I grew up in an area near an old apple orchard and the old, gnarled trees were something to see, like great arthritic old ladies anchored into the earth.
 I always wondered about the knobby growths on the apple trees and since then have discovered that there are a couple of things that can cause them.
 Read on to learn more about these apple tree growths.

 Apple Tree Burr Knots

-As mentioned, some cultivars are more prone than others, and conditions such as low light, high humidity and temps between 68-96 degrees F. (20-35 C.) may facilitate production of burr knots.
-Also, there is some indication that wooly aphid infestation is causing an injury that results in forming knots.
+As mentioned, some cultivars are more prone than others, and conditions such as low light, high humidity, and temps between 68 and 96 degrees F. (20-35 C.) may facilitate the production of burr knots.
+Also, there is some indication that wooly aphid infestations are causing injuries that result in forming knots.
 Burrknot borers may also be a cause.

 Choose rootstock that is less prone to burr production.
 You may also paint Gallex on the knots, which can aid in callus formation or healing.
 If the tree is severely afflicted, you may want to take it out altogether since numerous burr knots can weaken the tree, opening it up for infection or infestation that will eventually kill it.

 Another possible cause for a gnarly prominence might be crown galls on apple tree limbs.
 Apple tree crown gall causes tumor-like galls to form predominately on the roots and trunks but, on occasion, the branches of not just apples but many other shrubs and trees can be affected as well.
 Galls interrupt the flow of water and nutrients in the tree.
 Young seedlings with multiple galls or one encompassing the entire girth of the tree will often die.
 Mature trees are not as susceptible.

 The Webster’s definition for the word ‘gall’ is “a skin sore caused by chronic irritation.”
 That is indeed what is happening to the “skin” of the tree.
 It has become infected with the bacterium Agrobacterium tumefaciens, which is found in over 600 species of plants worldwide.